codingMustache/codingMustache/README.md

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
- 1. Graphics Processing Unit
+ 1. Red
- 2. Motherboard
+ 2. Blue
- 3. Central Processing Unit
+ 3. Green
- 4. Hard Disk Drive
+ 4. Yellow

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Green
 </details>